fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 ## The Vector
 But, we aren't just interested in single lists of numbers, sometimes, we would even like a matrix.
-In Rust we can have fixed size, arrays defined like so:
+In Rust we can have fixed size arrays defined like so:

 ```rust
 let data: [i32; 2] = [0, 1];